The Ultimate Guide To Tool Insurance For Tradesmen

 Should the worst happen and your tools are damaged or stolen, you'd be wishing you had insurance for work tools!

-With our Tools Insurance, your tools are covered up to £10,000 for the cost of servicing, reinstatement or replacement of assets that belong to you or for which you are liable if lost, destroyed or damaged whilst carrying out your daily work.
+With our Tools Insurance, your tools are covered up to £10,000 for the cost of servicing, reinstatement or replacement of assets that belong to you or for which you are liable if destroyed or damaged whilst carrying out your daily work.

 Getting you back on the job as quick as possible is paramount, and that's why we endeavour to get your back up and running and on the tools as swiftly as we can in the unfortunate event of having to make a claim.
-We aim to ensure that no customer of Rhino is worse off should they have their tools stolen or damaged, so should your unique tool be lost forever, we will more than likely be able to find something to replace it.
+We aim to ensure that no customer of Rhino is worse off should they have their tools stolen or damaged, so should your unique tool be gone forever, we will more than likely be able to find something to replace it.

 It is important to remember that with our Tools in Transit Insurance policy, your tools are covered if they are stolen or damaged when in transit, meaning that even if your van is stolen, you will still be covered.